 ICRC representatives from community and technical colleges and four-year colleges and universities work collaboratively to enforce transfer policies and make recommendations for policy change.
 The ICRC Handbook outlines transfer agreements, courses generally accepted for transfer and courses generally NOT accepted for transfer.

 Student Transfer Rights and Responsibilities

 student rights and responsibilities as well as the rights and responsibilities of

 General Transferable Courses

-Each year the CTC system identifies course areas or specific courses that meet the criteria for generally transferable courses that have not yet been listed as generally transferable.
+Each year the community and technical college system identifies course areas or specific courses that meet the criteria for generally transferable courses that have not yet been listed as generally transferable.
 A review process results in annual updates to the list of such courses.
-The list is published in the ICRC Handbook (Appendix B) found on the ICRC website.
+The list is published in the ICRC Handbook found on the ICRC website.